smertiens/contemply/docs/source/templates.rst

 Functions
 *********

 You can use a number of different functions.
-For a list of available functions see HERE.
+For a list of available functions see :ref:`functions`.
 To execute a function, start the line with **!**.
 This works in section headers and in your template' content.

 .. code-block::